Galidar/riverology-docs/README.md

-# Oceanology MkDocs
+# Riverology Docs

-Documentation site for Oceanology built with MkDocs and Material theme.
+Documentation site for Riverology built with MkDocs and Material theme.

 ## Setup